ItzRick/WritingDashboard/README.md

 ## Installation Guide
-Make sure you have at least py3.8.1 (with paths enabled) and [nodeJS LTS](https://nodejs.org/en/download/) (*important, must be LTS*).
+> This section discusses the initial installation of the tool Make sure you have at least py3.8.1 (with paths enabled) and [nodeJS LTS](https://nodejs.org/en/download/) (*important, must be LTS*).
 Additionally you need